 "I've turned down opportunities because the interview process involved too many live calls.
 I needed a space where people understand that decision without me having to justify it."

 "I spent years thinking the anxiety meant I wasn't cut out for this.
 Getting diagnosed helped.
-Finding other developers who felt the same would have helped sooner."
+Finding other technologists who felt the same would have helped sooner."

-Join the Discord →We run low-key virtual events for neurodivergent developers.
-Body doubling study sessions where you work alongside others in comfortable silence, and casual socials with no expectation to perform or make small talk.
+Join the Discord →Low-key virtual events, run by us, for people like us.
+Body doubling sessions where you work alongside others in comfortable silence, and casual socials with zero expectation to perform or make small talk.

 See upcoming events →